Anti Static Flooring

 Do I need anti static flooring?

-There are certain industries already mentioned above where anti static flooring can be a necessity – including in the manufacture of electronic components that might be damaged by the presence of a static charge.
+There are certain industries already mentioned above where anti static can be a necessity – including in the manufacture of electronic components that might be damaged by the presence of a static charge.

 If you work in hazardous areas, particularly where there are vapours or gases that could be ignited by a single small spark, then again anti static flooring is probably a necessity.

-For industrial flooring projects where you are not sure if you really need an anti static layer or not, we would urge you to consider it.
-It does not prevent you from using any of the other features we offer, from visual finishes like epoxy paint and line markings, to built-in features like hygienic floors, extra grip textures and primer under-layers to protect against damp and oil.
+For industrial projects where you are not sure if you really need an anti static layer or not, we would urge you to consider it.
+It does not prevent you from using any of the other features we offer, from visual finishes like epoxy paint and line markings, to built-in features like hygienic surfaces, extra grip textures and primer under-layers to protect against damp and oil.

-However, it does mean that you don’t need to worry about anyone getting an unexpected shock from the floor surface, and that your premises are suitable for uses in the future where static charges would otherwise be a concern
+However, it does mean that you don’t need to worry about anyone getting an unexpected shock from the surface, and that your premises are suitable for uses in the future where static charges would otherwise be a concern

 Anti Static Flooring